RoboPoets/digital_human/README.md

 For this setup to work, the mesh should be unwrapped in a certain way.
 The front half of the mesh should be projected onto the UV plane with the center of the iris in the center of the plane.
 The back half of the eye can be projected the same way or be scaled down and pushed into one of the corners, it doesn't really matter.
-Up in UV space should match Up in model space.
+"Up" in UV space should match "Up" in model space.

 The project contains an eye model that can be exported, studied, and used any way you like.